jonelo/jacksum-for-macos/README.md

 #### Using Finder and the script menu

-Go to Finder, select files and folders and choose an action from the script folder called "Jacksum 3.7.0" pass those paths to HashGarten where you can calculate checksums, CRCs and hash values of the selected files.
+Go to Finder, select files and folders and choose an action from the script folder called "Jacksum 3.7.0".

 <img height="353" alt="Jacksum at the Script Menu" src="docs/images/JacksumAtTheScriptMenu.png">

-From here [HashGarten](https://github.com/jonelo/HashGarten) takes over.
+From here [HashGarten](https://github.com/jonelo/HashGarten) takes over, and you can calculate checksums, CRCs and hash values of the selected files.

-#### Using the command line interface
+#### Using the command line interface (CLI)

-Open a Terminal, and use all features that Jacksum provides.
+Open a Terminal, and you have full access to the CLI.
+Now you can use all features that Jacksum provides.

 ```
 $ /Applications/Jacksum/jacksum